-A widget on the dashboard which displays the usernames of the first few compromised users (if any) and a link to the Users Report if there are too many to display.
+A widget on the dashboard displays the usernames of the first few compromised users (if any) and a link to the Users Report if there are too many to display.
 The widget is red if any user is compromised, otherwise, it is green.

 A report displaying the status of all protected user accounts.
 Compromised accounts are clearly indicated.
 If an account is not being monitored, the reason is shown.

 After the initial setup is complete, a message is displayed indicating that a global password reset needs to be performed.
 This is necessary to initiate continuous password monitoring.

 Defect fixed where Trust Accounts were being counted as users.